 WorldFish is an international, nonprofit research and innovation institution that creates, advances and translates scientific research on aquatic food systems into scalable solutions with transformational impact on human well-being and the environment.

-Through research and innovation harness the transformative power of aquatic foods.
+Through research and innovation, we strive to harness the transformative power of aquatic foods.
 Whether caught in oceans, lakes and rivers or sustainably farmed, aquatic foods release less carbon than land-based crops and livestock.
 Packed with vitamins, minerals and healthy fats, aquatic foods are healthy for people and the planet.
-Our advances in breeding and genetics improves farmed fish.

 Aquatic foods are central to the livelihoods and nutrition and food security of more than 800 million people in developing countries, particularly those vulnerable to climate change, poverty, conflict and humanitarian emergencies.
 Alongside land crops and livestock, aquatic foods are a significant part of the equation for food systems transformation toward healthy and sustainable diets within our planetary boundaries.